braintapper/braintapper-svelte-flex/README.md

 ---

-When flex is present, it will fill the row/cell as required:
+When flex is present with an unmatched value in its CSS, it will fill the row/cell as required:

 Example: `<FlexRowCell flex>`